 - Check the spinning arms.
 Most modern dishwashers have a spinning arm on the bottom of the top rack, and another in the base of the dishwasher itself.
 Look in the holes to make sure there’s no debris or crusted food in there.
 If you do discover the holes are blocked, used tweezers or needle nose pliers to remove the gunk.

-- Remove the cover of the main spray arm at the bottom of your dishwasher if possible and check for debris underneath it.
+- Check the spray arm.
+Remove the cover of the main spray arm at the bottom of your dishwasher if possible and check for debris underneath it.
 (Unplug your dishwasher before doing this.
 You can usually find the plug near your garbage disposal, under your kitchen sink.)
 My spray arm is attached with a plastic screw that was easily loosened.
 When I lifted the arm off, I discovered a piece of chicken bone and some broken glass!
 I’d hate to think what would’ve happened if that stuff had made it into the drain.
 Reattach the spray arm once you’ve cleaned out any debris, being careful not to overtighten the screw, and plug your machine back in.

-- Once you’ve removed the scale and build-up, it’s time to disinfect the machine by adding 1 tbsp. of bleach and running the wash cycle again.
+- Next, disinfect it.
+Once you’ve removed the scale and build-up, it’s time to disinfect the machine by adding 1 tbsp. of bleach and running the wash cycle again.
 This is a very important step, since dishwashers are often filled with mold and mildew spores, especially if you don’t use the sani-rinse or heated dry options.
 (Note: do NOT use bleach if your dishwasher has a stainless steel interior!)

 Article continues below